This page links to PDF files. Use this link to download Adobe Reader if needed.

 There are a variety of students who enroll in the colleges of EICC.
 The average age of students in the District is 24.5 years of age.
 Roughly 60% of the students are women.
 About 90% of our students are from the state of Iowa.
-A report on the diversity of our students and staff can be found here.

 Transfer of Credit